LightSolverInternal/laser-mind-client/README.md

 ### Prerequisites
 - Have valid credetials for connecting to the LaserMind cloud.
-- Intall our PIP Package
+- Install our PIP Package

 ### Installation